The Leopold Museum will remain closed from November 5 to December 5, 2018 for renovations.

-The museum's architecture forms a bizarre contrast to the ensemble of the former imperial stables: It presents itself as a light-flooded cube of white shell limestone.
+The architecture of the museum forms an exciting contrast to the ensemble of the former imperial court stables: It presents itself as a light-flooded cube of white shell limestone.
 The panoramic windows of the museum offer a unique view of the Vienna city centre, with Maria Theresien-Platz and the Imperial Palace.
 In addition to the permanent exhibition, there are continuous special exhibitions in the new building, which is covered in white limestone (5400 square meters exhibition area on four floors).
 Café Leopold offers refreshments after a visit as well as culinary delights of Asian and Viennese cuisine.
 The terrace looks out onto the courtyard of the MuseumsQuartier complete the picture.

 Leopold MuseumMuseumsplatz 1 , 1070 Wien